rwvthrdev/rwvthrdev/README.md

 # RwvthrDev

 My name is Matheus, I'm Brazilian and I'm obsessed with technology.
-I'm taking the Integrated Technical Course <br> to High School in Computer Science at the Federal Institute.
-I have knowledge of Network Infrastructure, Operational Systems <br>, Computer Programming and Assembly.
+I'm taking the Integrated Technical Course to High School in Computer Science at the Federal Institute.
+I have knowledge of Network Infrastructure, Operational Systems, Computer Programming and Assembly.
 I'm very interested in Hardware: Desktop and Notebook Assembly, Diagnostics, etc. However, I don't neglect programming.
-I'm a Dev-Junior and currently <br>I'm focusing on Web development, mainly in the front-end part, but I also master back-end <br> languages and data modeling.
+I'm a Dev-Junior and currently.
+I'm focusing on Web development, mainly in the front-end part, but I also master back-end languages and data modeling.

 ## Social:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://instagram.com/rwvthrdev)